HomKeen/mle-capstone/README.md

 My RSNA model classifies into six classes, and a data matrix may be a member of multiple classes.
 There are five classes representing five subtypes of ICH: epidural, intraparenchymal, intraventricular, subarachnoid, and subdural; a sixth class called "Any" represents the presence of any type of ICH.
 The model returns a vector of length 6 with values between 0 and 1 representing probabilities; a probability value of >0.5 is interpreted as TRUE, i.e. the corresponding type of ICH is predicted to be present.

+## Recreating my project

+My project used a GPU to train TensorFlow models, then saved these models in TensorFlow SavedModel format.
+Using Starlette (a lightweight ASGI framework, and alternative to Flask), a Python script runs inside the Docker container and provides the necessary API call actions.

+### From my pretrained models

+All of the files necessary for running my Docker container is in the "app" folder.
+The folder contains the Dockerfile, requirements.txt, the folders containing the necessary trained models in TensorFlow format, as well as some convenience shell scripts.
+Simply download the app folder and move it to wherever you want; I recommend a VM running on a cloud platform for easy access over the internet.
+First, you will need the appropriate TensorFlow docker image.
+From the terminal, run:
+`docker pull tensorflow/tensorflow:latest-gpu-jupyter`.
+Then, in the "app" folder call `./build_and_run.sh` from the terminal and the application will be spun up.
+If you want to stop the Docker container and remove its image, run `./remove_docker.sh` from the terminal.

+### From scratch

 ## Using the API

 Using a browser, navigate to my VM's external IP: